cuplv/droidel/README.md

 Installation
 ------------
 Installing Droidel requires sbt and ant.
-Droidel also depends on the JPhantom project [Balatsouras and Smaragdakis OOPSLA '13](http://cgi.di.uoa.gr/~smaragd/jphantom-oopsla13.pdf).
-To install Droidel, run the following starting from Droidel's top-level directory:
+Droidel also depends on the [JPhantom](http://cgi.di.uoa.gr/~smaragd/jphantom-oopsla13.pdf) [tool](https://github.com/gbalats/jphantom).
+To install Droidel, run the following from Droidel's top-level directory:

 (1) Download and build JPhantom into the lib/ directory: